frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-powerTransmissions.md

 So far the models you have made are all structural components, but this is only half of what makes a robot.
 In order to make our robots move and score, motors that generate rotational motion are typically utilized.
 In section 1C, you'll be introduced to modeling *power transmissions*.
 Power transmissions are the gears, belts, and chains that are used to transfer this rotational motion from the motor to do just about everything you can design.

+## Bearings and Shafts

+Arughhh need to talk about bearings and shafts.

 ## Torque and Speed

 Before learning about power transmissions, you'll first need to understand torque and speed.
 If you've taken a physics class before, this should be very straight forward.
 In this stage, you won't delve into calculating optimal power transmission ratios or performing power calculations.
 Neither will you learn many of the technical details of power transmissions; instead, you'll just focus on how to CAD them.
 After this section, feel free to refer to [Design Fundamentals](/design-fundamentals/) to learn the more technical details.